• Home

 It’s a miserable task, takes a lot of extra time, and burns lots of valuable calories.

-On top of that, if you’re “never coming home”, you’ll want to avoid unwanted attention.
+On top of that, if you’re “never coming home,” you’ll want to avoid unwanted attention.

 One of the best ways to avoid unwanted attention and wasted energy is to use a survival shovel to build a Dakota fire hole.
-These are hidden fires you can safely burn at night.

 For this task alone, you’ll want a sturdy survival shovel.